nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-08-02-remote_first_companies.md

 **5.**  *Formal structure:* Corporations have a more formal structure than LLCs, which can help maintain accountability and decision-making processes as the company grows.

+### Disadvantages of Remote-First Corporations

-### Despite these advantages, remote-first corporations do face some challenges:
+Despite these advantages, remote-first corporations do face some challenges:

 **1.**  *Double taxation:* Unlike LLCs, corporations are subject to double taxation, meaning that profits are taxed both at the corporate level and again when distributed as dividends to shareholders.